This post contains affiliate links. See disclosure.

 He’s probably spent more time 'playing' with this thing than his toy vacuum.
 This may sound a little wacky, but if your kid’s old enough to use a hand vac safely, skip the toy vacuum entirely and go straight to a hand vac.
 It'll double as as useful appliance for quick clean ups!

-This isn't where my kid's obsession with vacuum cleaners ends---whenever we visit my sister in her condo, he busies himself with her light-weight Dirt Devil vacuum.
-So, like any good aunt, she bought him one for his last birthday!
-This vacuum is incredibly light (just over three pounds), easy for small hands to handle and converts into a hand vac.
+He's since graduated to this light-weight Dirt Devil vacuum.
+It's incredibly light (just over three pounds), easy for small hands to handle and converts into a hand vac.
 For my son, part of the fun is taking it apart and putting it back together again.

 It's no Dyson, but it gets the job done for small messes and costs under $30!